stefannesic/streamRHF/README.md

 # streamRHF: Tree-Based Unsupervised Anomaly Detection for Data Streams

 **Description**:
-This is the code related to the [steamRHF paper](https://nonsns.github.io/paper/rossi22aiccsa.pdf).
+This is the code related to the [streamRHF paper](https://nonsns.github.io/paper/rossi22aiccsa.pdf), which was a collaboration between Télécom Paris, Huawei Technologies France, and Inria Paris.

 streamRHF is an unsupervised anomaly detection algorithm for data streams.
 Our algorithm builds on some of the ideas of [Random Histogram Forest (RHF)](https://nonsns.github.io/paper/rossi20icdm.pdf), a state-